-- making formal investment decisions as defined in the Investment Mandate; - defining the strategies and policies to be followed by the Facility; - ensuring the proper, efficient and effective performance of the Facility's functions; - selecting, appointing and, in specific circumstances set out in the NAIF Act, terminating the appointment of the CEO, subject to Australian Government processes; - defining the functions and powers of the CEO through an Instrument of Delegation; - approving decisions where the value and/or nature is such to fall outside the Board's Instrument of Delegation; - approving payments associated with redundancy, resignation or termination that exceed statutory entitlements; - the establishment of committees of the Board pursuant to s45 of the PGPA Act, their membership and delegated powers; - approving NAIF's Risk Management Framework, including NAIF's Risk Appetite Statement in consultation with NAIF's Ministers; - approving the NAIF's annual budget, Corporate Plan, key performance indicators (KPIs), financial statements, the Annual Report and other significant reports to Government; and - appointing, re-appointment or removing NAIF's internal auditors.
+- making formal investment decisions as defined in the Investment Mandate; - defining the strategies and policies to be followed by the Facility; - ensuring the proper, efficient and effective performance of the Facility's functions; - selecting, appointing and, in specific circumstances set out in the NAIF Act, terminating the appointment of the CEO; - defining the functions and powers of the CEO through an Instrument of Delegation; - approving decisions where the value and/or nature is such to fall outside the Board's Instrument of Delegation - the establishment of committees of the Board pursuant to s45 of the PGPA Act, their membership and delegated powers; - approving NAIF's Risk Management Framework, including NAIF's Risk Appetite Statement in consultation with NAIF's Ministers; - approving the NAIF's annual budget, Corporate Plan, key performance indicators (KPIs), financial statements, the Annual Report and other significant reports to Government; and - appointing, re-appointment or removing NAIF's internal auditors.

-1.6 Role of Individual Board Members
+1.6.
+Role of Individual Board Members